cwjohan/node-articles-nlp-redis-queue/readme.md

 #### App

-The business logic is all in [lib/app](https://github.com/heroku-examples/node-articles-nlp/tree/master/lib/app).
+The business logic is all in [lib/app](https://github.com/cwjohan/node-articles-nlp-redis-queue/tree/master/lib/app).
-This module orchestrates and provides a facade for the underlying MongoDB database and the RabbitMQ job queue.
+This module orchestrates and provides a facade for the underlying MongoDB database and the node-redis-queue job queue.

 #### Web

-The user-facing portion of the project lies in [lib/web](https://github.com/heroku-examples/node-articles-nlp/tree/master/lib/web).
+The user-facing portion of the project lies in [lib/web](https://github.com/cwjohan/node-articles-nlp-redis-queue/tree/master/lib/web).
 This module is responsible for providing an http interface and routing requests.
 It *shows* things and relies on an App instance to *do* things.

 #### Worker

-The background processes run through [lib/worker](https://github.com/heroku-examples/node-articles-nlp/blob/master/lib/worker.js).
+The background processes run through [lib/worker](https://github.com/cwjohan/node-articles-nlp-redis-queue/blob/master/lib/worker.js).
 This module is tiny - it just instantiates an App instance to process the job queue.